 Pre-dawn shooting at Ohio nightclub leaves 2 dead, 4 wounded

-A predawn shooting at a Columbus night club left two people dead and four wounded, Ohio authorities said.
+COLUMBUS, Ohio (AP) — A predawn shooting at a Columbus nightclub left two people dead and four wounded, Ohio authorities said.

 Officers responded shortly after 5 a.m.
 Saturday to an after-hours club called Tha Plug on the city's south side, emergency dispatchers said.
 One person died at the scene and another was dropped off at Nationwide Children's Hospital and was later pronounced dead, dispatchers said.